tobi-wan-kenobi/bumblebee-status/docs/development/module.rst

-I’m pretty open to whatever style you use, but if it’s all the same to you (and yes, I know that the current codebase is only slowly adapting to this): - Please favour single quotes for strings (except for docstrings, which are always """) - For private methods/variables, please use a leading ``__`` (e.g. ``__output`` rather than ``_output``)
+I’m pretty open to whatever style you use, but if it’s all the same to you (and yes, I know that the current codebase is only slowly adapting to this): - Please favour double quotes for strings.
+For private methods/variables,
+please use a leading ``__`` (e.g. ``__output`` rather than ``_output``)

 For anything else, please run your code through `black <https://github.com/psf/black>`_.